Our Team

 Governance Manager

-Robin Thompson is Cree Métis from Treaty 1 Territory and a member of the Manitoba Métis Federation.
+Robin Thompson (she/her) is Cree Métis from Treaty 1 Territory and a member of the Manitoba Métis Federation.
 Robin holds a business diploma, an Advanced major in Social and Criminal Justice from St. Francis Xavier University and a Juris Doctor from the Schulich School of law.
 She is a practicing member of the Nova Scotia Barrister Society.
 In 2015 she was one of the ten participants chosen world-wide for the Indigenous Fellow Progamme with the United Nations Office of the High Commissioner of Human Rights in Geneva Switzerland.
 Robin has 20 years of senior management experience developing governance capacity within Indigenous communities and is a strong advocate for First Nation self-determination.
 Robin also serves on the non profit board of the Centre for First Nations Governance and is a Human Rights Commissioner for the province of Nova Scotia.

-Muin Ji'j (Bertram Bernard Jr.)
+Muin Ji'j Bernard

 Special Projects Coordinator